Hey There

 "Hey There" is a show tune from the musical play The Pajama Game, written by Richard Adler and Jerry Ross.
-It was published in 1954.
-It was introduced by John Raitt in the original production.
+Published in 1954, it was introduced by John Raitt in the original production.

 In the show, Sid sings it to a recording device, telling himself that he's foolish to continue his advances to Babe.
 He plays the tape back, and after responding to his own comments, sings a duet with himself.

 1954 recordings

 It was subsequently recorded by a number of artists: